 - Instructions not included

-Things You Might Need To Assemble A DIY Guitar Kit
+Things You Might Need to Assemble a DIY Guitar Kit

 One of the most important things, of course, is to check what you actually get in the DIY kit.

-Some kits do come with an Allen wrench included, but these included wrenches are often low quality and prone to slipping.
+Some kits do come with an Allen wrench included, but these included wrenches are often low-quality and prone to slipping.
 In addition, they usually don’t have proper handles, and can be very uncomfortable for extended use.

 If your kit requires that you make your own screw holes, you’re going to need a drill.
-A good cordless drill will allow you to perform these tasks even if there aren’t any available outlets by your work bench.
+A good cordless drill will allow you to perform these tasks even if there aren’t any available outlets near your work bench.

-Having a range of drill bit sizes will ensure that no matter what gauge holes you need to drill, you’re fully prepped.
+Having a range of drill-bit sizes will ensure that no matter what gauge holes you need to drill, you’re fully prepped.

 A deadblow hammer, often used as a fretting tool, is a great investment to help set pieces into tight slots.
-They allow you to hammer components in, without causing the type of shock that would cause damage to the guitar – this is particularly useful if you’re building a guitar with a set neck and/or tune-o-matic bridge.
+They allow you to hammer components in, without causing the type of shock that would cause damage to the guitar.
+This is particularly useful if you’re building a guitar with a set neck and/or Tune-o-matic bridge.

 If your kit uses a set neck, you’ll need at least 1 C-clamp to hold the neck in position while the glue cures.

 Depending on the wood type of your guitar kit, you may need to fill in any gaps caused by defects in the wood grain.
-There are specialist lutherie wood fillers available, and they are always recommended above regular hardware store types.
+There are specialist lutherie wood fillers available, and they are always recommended above regular hardware-store types.

 Painter’s tape is a must for protecting areas that you want to leave intact when sanding or applying finishes.